tetrapus/Karkat/README.md

 ### Decorators
 - ``@Callback.threadsafe``
-Marks a function as threadsafe, which allows it to utilise the extra callables.
+marks a function as threadsafe, which allows it to utilise the extra callables.
 - ``@Callback.background``
-Marks a function as a background function (i.e low priority) which sticks it in an alternate caller.
+marks a function as a background function (i.e low priority) which sticks it in an alternate caller.
 - ``@Callback.msghandler``
-Changes the function signature of the callback to ``(Address, context, Message)``
+changes the function signature of the callback to ``(Address, context, Message)``

-* Only works for callbacks of the form ":Address TYPE target :message"
+Only works for callbacks of the form ":Address TYPE target :message"
 - ``@command(trigger, args=None or regexp, key=str.lower, help=None or str)``
-Changes the function signature of the callback to ``(message, [arg1, arg2...])`` Triggers the function only when the data matches the form ``[!@]trigger regexp``.
+changes the function signature of the callback to ``(message, [arg1, arg2...])``

+Triggers the function only when the data matches the form ``[!@]trigger regexp``.

 ``trigger`` may be a string or a list of triggers.
 The key kwarg can be used to specify the key for what triggers are considered equivelant.

 ``args`` is a regular expression, with each group representing a new argument to give to the function.
 If None, no argument is matched.

 ``help`` is a string sent in place of the function's output if trigger matches, but args do not.

-* Only works for NOTICEs and PRIVMSGs
+Only works for NOTICEs and PRIVMSGs

 ## Features:
 - A list of features is available at http://www.tetrap.us/karkat